 R v.
 Robertson, 2020 BCCA 65: This appeal was a s.
 12 Charter challenge against the mandatory minimum sentence for the possession of stolen firearms, as per s.
 96(2)(a) of the Criminal Code.
 The appellant was convicted of seven charges at trial, including the possession of stolen firearms, and was sentenced to 18-months alongside lesser concurrent sentences.
 The appellant argued that the one-year mandatory minimum was grossly disproportionate to a reasonably foreseeable hypothetical offender: “a 19-year-old with no criminal record found in possession of a pellet gun that has a muzzle velocity sufficient to make it a “firearm”, knowing it was stolen”.
 The Court, using the Nur framework, agreed that the mandatory minimum sentence was grossly disproportionate.
 A stolen pellet gun does not pose the same risks to the community as traditional firearms and does not warrant the same degree of disapprobation, especially for a young first-time offender.
 The Court also contrasted the hypothetical to R v.
 Sellars, where a non-custodial sentence was found to be a fit punishment for the possession of a loaded handgun by an offender with a weapons-related criminal record.
 The Court declared s.
 96(2)(a) to be of no force or effect, but concluded that the appellant’s sentence was appropriate.

 R v.
 Mohsenipour, 2020 BCCA 160: This appeal examined whether an individual could be convicted of an unconstitutional criminal offense if said offense was committed before the expiration of the suspended declaration of invalidity.
 The respondents were convicted of “living on the avails of prostitution” between March and December 2014, as per s.
 212(1)(j) of the Criminal Code.
 The Supreme Court had struck down s.
 212(1)(j) in Bedford v Canada and suspended its declaration of invalidity until December 2014.
 Parliament replaced the provision with Bill C-36 two weeks before the suspension period expired.
 The trial judge held that the respondents cannot be convicted of an unconstitutional law and quashed their convictions.
 The Court of Appeal held that the suspended declaration of invalidity does not take effect if Parliament enacts corrective legislation within the suspension period (see: R v.
 Hislop).
 The Bedford Court explicitly wanted to avoid creating a legal vacuum, so it would be absurd to allow the respondents to escape liability.
 The Crown’s appeal was allowed and the respondents’ convictions were restored.
-The respondents have appealed to the Supreme Court of Canada as of right.
+The respondents appealed to the Supreme Court of Canada as of right.
+The SCC dismissed the appeal, finding that the Criminal Code provisions struck as unconstitutional in Bedford remained active until the suspended declaration of invalidity expired.
+The SCC reasons were released on November 19, 2021.

 College of Midwives of British Columbia v.
 MaryMoon, 2020 BCCA 224: The issue on this appeal was whether s.
 12.1(1) of the Health Professions Act violated s.
 2(b) of the Charter.
 The College of Midwives (“College”) sought to enjoin the respondent from referring to herself as a “death midwife”, as the title of “midwife” is reserved for College registrants under s.
 12.1(1).
 The chambers judge held that s.
 12.1(1) unjustifiably violated s.
 2(b) of the Charter as it was not minimally impairing – the purpose of the statute was to protect the public from unregulated health professionals, but it captured individuals who used the title to describe their non-health-related work.
 The Court of Appeal found that the chambers judge erred in the s.
 1 analysis by misconstruing the purpose of the provision and overstating the infringement into expression.
 First, the actual purpose of the provision is to reserve titles as a means to help consumers “identify the different types of health care providers, to distinguish the qualified from the unqualified, and to differentiate those practitioners who are regulated from those who are not.”
 Deference to the Legislature is warranted since the provision is part of a complex regulatory scheme.
 Second, the provision is minimally impairing as it applies only to persons using a reserved title as a title in connection with their work.
 Finally, the salutary effects of the provision (protecting vulnerable health care consumers) outweigh its deleterious effects.
 Since the provision primarily limits commercial expression, this infringement is easier to justify because of the “tenuous connection of commercial expression to the values underlying s.
 2(b).
 The appeal was allowed.